 Ability to Keep Residents Mobile

-This indicates the percentage of residents that retained mobility levels over time.
-Optimizing mobility is often a good sign for residents' health.
+This indicates the percentage of patients who remained mobile levels over time.
+Optimizing mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations